Passing the Test – Soccer Passing Skills

 - What part of the foot you use

 The first three factors depend on your own strategy and knowledge of the game, but the last one depends solely on technique:

 Inside of the Foot: This is the most useful part of the foot to use when passing the ball.
 It’s the part of your foot with the most surface area, thus giving you the most control and accuracy.
 Turn your hips to the side you’re kicking the ball with and strike through the center of the ball.

 Inside Edge of the Foot: This is the same as the above but with the upper portion of your foot to bend the ball, as in when you wrap your foot around the ball so it curves into your teammate’s feet or into an area, as with a cross.
 Beckham is a master at bending the ball in for a cross from any area on the field.

 Outside of the Foot: This kind of pass is used when you want to bend the ball into a teammate or into an area.
 Often your body is in a position where you can’t make a simple pass with the inside of the foot.
 If this is the case, try to strike through the ball with the outside of your foot.
 Outside of the foot is also sometimes used to flick the ball or make a surprise pass.
 Rather than having to turn the body to hit the ball with the inside of the foot.

 Instep or Upper Area of the Foot: This is for driving the ball into a teammate.
-In this situation, when you are picking a player out, you don't need to follow through.
-Instead, strike the ball sharply and stop your follow through just after hitting it so the ball flys directly into the player at pace.
-This is much different than a instep shot, where you follow through and land on your shooting foot.
+In this situation, when you are picking a player out, you don’t need to follow through.
+Instead, strike the ball sharply and stop your follow through just after hitting it so the ball flies directly into the player at pace.
+This is much different than an instep shot, where you follow through and land on your shooting foot.

 Upper Area of the Foot: This is used to drive the ball into a forward or make a long cross field pass but you want the ball to land with a bit of back spin but not as much as when you chip the ball.
 To hit a driven ball you don’t follow through like in a shot but stop your swing once you connect with the ball.